Milad-Akarie/auto_route_library/README.md

   Widget build(BuildContext context) {
     return AutoTabsRouter(
     // list of your tab routes
-    // routes used here must be declaraed as children
+    // routes used here must be declared as children
     // routes of /dashboard
       routes: const [
         UsersRoute(),